Skip to content

 3. Using 什么,怎么,哪里,谁, and 为什么

-In Mandarin, you will also come across the particles 什么(shénme, what), 怎么(zěnme, how), 哪里(nǎlǐ, where), 谁(shéi, who) and 为什么(wèishénme, why).
-These particles are particularly useful when you want to inquire about something specific.
+You will also come across the particles 什么(shénme, what), 怎么(zěnme, how), 哪里(nǎlǐ, where), 谁(shéi, who) and 为什么(wèishénme, why).
+These particles are particularly useful when you want to ask about something specific.

 For example: